 BUYERS GUIDE - WAGONS LARGE

-If you climbed underneath the Defender it’s patently obvious that its powertrain, driveline and suspensions were almost identical to those fitted to the Discovery and Range Rovers.
+If you climbed underneath the post-2020 Defender it was patently obvious that its powertrain, driveline and suspensions were almost identical to those fitted to the Discovery and Range Rovers.
 Exterior and interior styling aped the square-rigged Series Land Rovers, Countys and Defenders, but there was nothing left of that original DNA.
 Nor was there a ute derivative.

 What did remain was off-road ability and the new vehicle was billed as being ‘expedition-ready’.
 It had a maximum payload of up to 900kg, roof load of 168kg, towing capacity of 3500kg and wading depth of up to 900mm.

 The initial release was a 110 five-door model that was followed by a shorter wheelbase three-door 90 model in late-2020.